List of supporting Arrow characters: Lyla Michaels / Harbinger

 Lyla Michaels (portrayed by Audrey Marie Anderson) is an A.R.G.U.S. agent and John Diggle's wife who served with him in Afghanistan where they first met.
 Within A.R.G.U.S. she uses the codename "Harbinger" and is the field leader of the Suicide Squad.
 Lyla and John also have a child, born in season three, who they name Sara in honor of Sara Lance (The child is later changed to a son named John Jr. following the events of "Flashpoint").
 Lyla and Sara are kidnapped by Oliver when he masquerades as a devoted League of Assassins member called Al Sah-Him.
 Though this strains the friendship between John and Oliver when the truth comes out, Lyla understands that it was necessary in his battle to destroy Raʾs al Ghul and the League.
 In season four, after Amanda Waller's death, Lyla becomes her successor as leader of A.R.G.U.S. and works to reform the organization.
 While she primarily aids Team Arrow, Lyla occasionally makes appearances in The Flash to aid Team Flash when A.R.G.U.S. faces metahuman threats.
 However, Lyla along with her husband learns of the alteration of her life due to the events of The Flash episode "Flashpoint", leading her to distrust the Flash.
 In the final season, Lyla is revealed to be working with Mar Novu / The Monitor.
 She later transforms into a new being and brands herself a "harbinger of things to come".

 James Midas

 James Midas (portrayed by Andrew Kavadas) is the CEO of Midas Medical, who is manufacturing and selling poison bullets.
 He is the first criminal arrested by the deputized Team Arrow.

-N

-Phaedra Nixon

-Phaedra Nixon (portrayed by Lynda Boyd) is a leading member of the H.I.V.E. organization.

-Winnick Norton / Dodger

-Winnick Norton (portrayed by James Callis) is an elusive jewel thief.